-International Women’s Day is on 8 March, and the theme for 2018 is Press for Progress.
+8 March is International Women’s Day, and the theme for 2018 is Press for Progress.
 The campaign aims to highlight the gender gap to encourage everyone to think, act and be gender inclusive.

 According to the World Economic Forum Global Gender Gap Report, the global gender gap is widening, and they estimate it will take 217 years to close it.
 The report looks at the gender gap between men and women in health (life expectancy), education (literacy and level of education), economy (labour force participation and wage equality) and politics (seats in parliament and heads of state).
 In the global rankings of the gender gap score, Australia is ranked 35th out of 144 countries.